AdamDunn22/FinalProject/MachineLearning.md

 # Machine Learning Model KNN

 ### Description of preliminary data preprocessing
-First, we removed any records with a null value in them.
+First, we removed any records with a null value in them and we removed all duplicate idperson.
 We then identified that for the following variables smokerid and drinkerid had a "no info" record; we decided to remove any record that had "no info" as we regarded this as a null value.
 We also encoded some of the columns' smokerid, drinkerid, and famhistid as they offered responses and so we used each response as a new column with a response of 0 = No, and 1 =Yes.
+We also had to account for the data being undersampled with people that had diabetes and needed to account for it using the various undersampling and oversampling functions.

 ### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
 The preliminary features that we decide to focus on if there was a family history of diabetes, the patient's current health such as their weight,